actions-marketplace-validations/itzzjb_dockai/docs/faq.md

 2. **Security scanning**: Running Trivy to check for vulnerabilities
 3. **Ollama provider**: Running local LLMs in containers

-You can skip validation with `--skip-validation`, but this is not recommended.
+You can set `DOCKAI_SKIP_HEALTH_CHECK=true` to skip health check validation, but this is not recommended.

 ### What are the system requirements?